Mobile Driver’s Licenses (mDLs) in the United States

-All handheld scanners can effectively scan mDLs.
-ID scanning applications run on a mobile device (iOS, Android) can also effectively scan mDLs.
+All handheld scanners can effectively scan mDLs which expose a 2D barcode.
+ID scanning applications that run on a mobile device (iOS, Android) can also effectively scan mDLs with an exposed barcode.

 The Unitech TS-100 ID scanner is also capable of scanning mDLs.
 Our team has confirmed that it can effectively scan and parse all active digital IDs.

 For mDLs that use near field communication (NFC) to transmit data, you will need a device capable of accepting NFC transfers and software that includes NFC data decryption.

 Most handheld scanners use an auto-focusing laser to scan physical IDs, but because of the glass on the phone, these lasers can sometimes be ineffective.
 At minimum, they require the brightness on the phone to be set to maximum, which can slow down lines.